aeon-toolkit/aeon/docs/getting_started.md

 time series has a single value at each time point.
 For example, the heartbeat ECG reading from a single sensor or the number of passengers using an airline per month would form a univariate series.
-Single time series are stored by default in a numpy array (algorithms use arrays internally whenever possible).
+Single time series are stored by default in a numpy array (algorithms use numpy arrays internally whenever possible).
 We can also handle `pd.Series` and `pd.DataFrame` objects, but these are simply converted to `np.ndarray` internally.
 The airline series is a classic example of a univariate series from the forecasting domain.
 The series is the monthly totals of